 Personally, this all-purpose seasoning here is one of my absolute favorites to buy.
 I also love the Season salt seasoning mix you can buy in the store.
 Full of herbs and spices that work together to season a variety of foods.

 But, lately, I have been making a lot of this spice blend and then putting it in a jar and keeping it in my spice cabinet within hands reach of the stove.

-Is all-purpose seasoning the same as allspice?
+Is it the same as Allspice?